<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Tue, 10 Mar 2026 00:00:00 GMT</pubDate>

-<description>Builds a local knowledge graph of your codebase with Tree-sitter so AI assistants read only the files that matter.
-Claims 6.8x fewer tokens on reviews.</description>
+<description>code-review-graph uses Tree-sitter to build a local knowledge graph of your codebase so AI assistants only read files in the blast radius of a change.
+Claims 6.8x fewer tokens on code reviews.</description>

 <category>tools-tips</category>